imkanhaiya/interview-questions/README.md

 ## ASYMPOTIC Notations

-### Question 1: what are asympotic notations
+### 1: what are asympotic notations
-***Answer:*** Asympotic notations are mathematcial way to describe efficiency of algorithms in terms of time and space complexity.
+Asympotic notations are mathematcial way to describe efficiency of algorithms in terms of time and space complexity.

-**Common Types:**
+#### Common Types:
 1. **Big O (O)** – Worst Case
-2. **Big Omega (Ω)** – Best Case
+1. **Big Omega (Ω)** – Best Case
-3. **Theta (Θ)** – Average Case
+1. **Theta (Θ)** – Average Case

 <br>

 ## RXJS

-### Question 1: What is difference between imperative vs declarative code [Explanation](https://www.youtube.com/watch?v=E7Fbf7R3x6I)
+### 1: What is difference between imperative vs declarative code [Explanation](https://www.youtube.com/watch?v=E7Fbf7R3x6I)
-***Answer:***

 **Imperative** - How (Tell the machine how to do it)
 **Declarative** - What (Tell the machine what to do), example - sql query, html, css

-### Question 2: What is Reactive Programming
+### 2: What is Reactive Programming
-***Answer:*** Reactive Programming(part of declartive programming) is programming with asynchronous data streams.
+Reactive Programming(part of declartive programming) is programming with asynchronous data streams.
 A stream is sequence of events ordered in time, stream can emit 3 different notifications. some value(next), error or complete signal, to listen to stream is called subscribing, and to capture emitted things(events) we define functoins such as next, error or completed. these functions are called observers and stream is called observable(being observerd). in common reactive libraries, each stream has many functions attached, such as map, filter etc.
 (Water Tap Analogy)

 A Subsccription can end in three ways
 1. Unsubscribe
-2. Complete Signal
+1. Complete Signal
-3. Error Signal
+1. Error Signal

 TearDown logic will run only after subscription ends.